lgc13/LucasCosta_portfolio/c++/Box_Constructors_project/README.md

 # Box_Constructors_project

 <!-- Project BIO -->
-For this application, I first created a Box object.
-Then I used different classes to access and modify this object, using methods such as grow, shrink, draw, getArea, and getPerimeter (among other functions.)
-The class was kept in a separate file with all the prototypes and the constructors.
+This application creates a Box object, which has many methods in different classes that modify the attributes of this box.
+For example, I can grow, shrink, draw, getArea, and getPerimeter of this box.
+The classes with all methods and attributes are kept in a separate file with all the prototypes and the constructors.

 This application displays some of my skills with: